syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/OLAP-Getting-Started.md

 **Adding the List of Namespaces**

-The following are the list of namespaces to be added on top of the main class inside `PivotGridServiceController.cs` file.
+The following are the list of namespaces to be added on top of the main class inside `OlapController.cs` file.

 {% highlight c# %}

+using Syncfusion.Olap.Manager;
+using Syncfusion.Olap.Reports;
 using System;
 using System.Collections.Generic;
 using System.Configuration;
 using System.Linq;
-using System.Net;
-using System.Net.Http;
-using System.Web;
 using System.Web.Http;
 using System.Web.Script.Serialization;
 using Syncfusion.JavaScript.Olap;
+using System.Web;
+using System.Data.SqlServerCe;
+using OLAPUTILS = Syncfusion.JavaScript.Olap;
-using Syncfusion.Olap.Manager;
+using System.Data;
-using Syncfusion.Olap.Reports;
+using System.Text;

 namespace PivotGridDemo
 {
-    public class PivotGridServiceController: ApiController
+    public class OlapController: ApiController
     {

     }